FuJacob/fujacob/README.md

 <div align="justify">

 I'm a Computer Science and Finance student at the University of Waterloo.
-I have a passion for coding, financial markets, and everything in between.
-I’m always seeking to expand my knowledge in areas such as software development, cloud computing, and cybersecurity.
-When I’m not exploring the world of tech, I’m either creating new projects, diving into data analytics, or working on innovative solutions.
+I am passionate about coding, financial markets, and everything in between.
+I’m always seeking to expand my knowledge in software development, cloud computing, and cybersecurity.
+When I’m not exploring the tech world, I’m either creating new projects, diving into data analytics, or working on innovative solutions.

 Feel free to reach out via email or connect with me on LinkedIn!